-Extremely grounded on consensus for instance: MacIntyre, Alasdair, After Virtue (Second corrected Edition with Prescript) (1985), pp. 69: morality is a fiction, constructed by a community and by communication.
-But "tit for tat" indicates that at least reciprocity is a social biological strategy.
+Extremely grounded on consensus for instance: MacIntyre, Alasdair, After Virtue (Second corrected Edition with Prescript) (1985), pp. 69: morality special languages, we humans become socialized, as well.
+But obviously, we are not strictly bound to our group and its "common behaviour".
+Insofar the special human language is built on abstractions and symbols.75